robdevops/check_ntp_clients/README.md

 * There is no IPv6 support at this time.

+## Requirements
+* php 5.4
+* ntpd or chronyd
+    * For ntpd, `ntpdc -nc monlist` must return results.
+This requires "monitor" not disabled in ntpd config.
+    * For chronyd, `chronyc -c clients` must return results.
+This requires running it as root, or with the `--sudo` option.
+        * The `--sudo` option requires a sudoers entry for the test user to run `/usr/bin/chronyc -c clients`.

 ## Usage
 ```
 Usage: check_ntp_clients [-c] [-i IPv4_address] [-t seconds] [-s]